Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Iowa Finance Authority (IFA) has administered mortgage relief and housing stability programs using Homeowner Assistance Fund (HAF) allocations.
 HAF programs provided funds for mortgage reinstatement, monthly payment assistance, and other costs for homeowners experiencing COVID-19-related financial hardship.
 Iowa's HAF program ran through the IFA and assisted homeowners across Des Moines, Cedar Rapids, Davenport, Iowa City, Sioux City, Dubuque, and rural Iowa counties.

 HAF program availability and funding levels change over time.
 Iowa homeowners should contact the IFA directly or check the IFA website for current program status.
-Even when direct HAF funds are exhausted or closed, the IFA maintains referral resources and connections to HUD-approved counseling agencies throughout Iowa.
+Even when direct HAF funds are exhausted or closed, the IFA maintains referral resources and connections to federal regulators-approved counseling agencies throughout Iowa.

-Iowa Mortgage Help is a state-sponsored initiative that connects struggling homeowners with HUD-approved housing counselors at no cost.
-HUD-approved counselors can review your full financial situation, identify which federal and state programs apply to your loan, help you prepare a complete loss mitigation application, and communicate directly with your servicer on your behalf.
+Iowa Mortgage Help is a state-sponsored initiative that connects struggling homeowners with mortgage relief professionals at no cost. mortgage relief professionals can review your full financial situation, identify which federal and state programs apply to your loan, help you prepare a complete loss mitigation application, and communicate directly with your servicer on your behalf.

 Iowa's pre-petition window is the best time to access assistance — programs work faster before the district court is involved